 - Analyze the distribution of a specified field such as an API operation within a specified time range.

 - Filter by field to view required access records.
-For example, filter the object deletion operations for the last day by bucket, object name, or API operation name, and query the deletion time and access IP address.
+For example, filter the object deletion operations for the last day by bucket, object name, or API operation name, and query the deletion time and IP address.

 - Use Dashboard